Pakistan’s Babar Azam steps down as captain after dismal Cricket World Cup

 The PCB accepted his resignation.

-“After consultation with his family, Babar decided to step down and PCB stands behind his decision,” they said in a statement.
+“After consultation with his family, Babar decided to step down and PCB stands behind his decision,” it said in a statement.

-Azam is ranked by ICC as a top five batsman in all three formats, and is Pakistan’s most successful captain in T20 Internationals with 42 wins.
+Azam is ranked by ICC as a top-five batsman in all three formats, and is Pakistan’s most successful captain in T20 Internationals, with 42 wins.

 Pakistan have a tough tour of Australia coming up where they play three Tests, starting in Perth from December 12.

-They have lost all of their last 14 Tests in the country with their most recent victory coming back in 1995.
+They have lost all of their last 14 Tests in the country, with their most recent victory coming back in 1995.